magneticio/vamp/docs/content/about-vamp/service-discovery.md

 1. The user describes a service and its desired endpoint port in the Vamp DSL.
 2. The service is deployed to the configured container manager by Vamp Core.
-3. Vamp Core instruct Vamp Router to setup service endpoints.
+3. Vamp Core instruct Vamp Router to set up service endpoints.
 4. Vamp Router takes care of configuring HAproxy, making the services available.

 > **Note:** services do not register themselves.
-They are explicitly created, registered in the Vamp database and provisioned on the loadbalancer.
+They are explicitly created, registered in the Vamp database and provisioned on the load balancer.

-After this, the user is free to scale up/down or in/out the service either by hand or using Vamp's autoscaling functionality.
+After this, the user is free to scale up/down or in/out the service either by hand or using Vamp's auto scaling functionality.
 The endpoint is stable.

-## Referencing a service
+## Discovering a service

 So, how does one service find a dependent service?
 Services are found by just referencing them in the DSL.
 Take a look at the following example: